Intevation/intelmq-certbund-contact/README-ripe-import.md

 The importer is capable of importing only entries which can be associated to a CountryCode.
 This is suppported natively for `inetnum` and `inetnum6` data (IP-Data).
 For ASN an additional step is required, as the `autnum` datasets (ASN-Data) do not provide this information.
-Thats where the `delegated-list` comes to play.
+That is where the `delegated-list` comes to play.
 In order to import only IP and ASN Data for one country, for instance DE, use the following parameters: `--restrict-to-country DE` and `--ripe-delegated-file delegated-ripencc-latest`.